Roose48/App_ChillHT/README.md

 The following required functionality is completed:

- [xUser can sign up to create a new account Firebase Auth.]
+ [x User can sign up to create a new account Firebase Auth.]
  User can log in and log out of his or her account.
  The current signed in user is persisted across app restarts.
  User can search for a city.